 The seaside location of Split means that spending a little time chillaxing on the beach is a must for unwinding on your visit.

-Enjoy the pleasures of the Dalmatian Coast to their fullest by checking out some of these best beaches in Split:
+Enjoy the pleasures of the Dalmatian Coast to their fullest by checking out some of these beautiful beaches in Split:

-- Bacvice Beach: The most popular beach in the area and the closest to the city centre.
+- Bacvice Beach: The most popular beach in the area and the closest to the city center.
 It’s the only sand beach in Split and the most crowded of the bunch.
 There are a ton of great beach bars here to add a little excitement to your evening.

 - Kasjuni Beach: Located close to Marjan Hill, this beach is on the up-and-up, offering more amenities than other beaches in the area, like showers and loungers.
 The long breakwater makes Kasjuni Beach a great place for swimming with kids.